-Following the assessment phase of your treatment, you will be seen approximately every six weeks by your therapist and every three months by your clinic doctor.
-Every effort is made, but cannot be guaranteed, for you to see your therapist on the same day you see your clinic doctor.
-It is possible for some of the other alternately six weekly psychotherapy meetings to be carried out through a video-conference platform, such as Skype.
+Following the assessment phase of your treatment, you will be seen approximately every six – 12 weeks depending on your need by your named professional and regularly by your clinic doctor.
+Every effort is made, but cannot be guaranteed, for you to see your named professional on the same day you see your clinic doctor.
+It is possible for some of the other alternately named professional contact to be carried out through a video-conference platform, such as Skype.

 A proportion of clients who are referred to the clinic do not proceed to hormone therapy or gender reassignment.
 This may be because they do not experience gender dysphoria and were simply seeking advice and acknowledgement, or they may have had no wish to transition, or they may have been prevented from receiving treatment for medical reasons.
 This does not prevent them from receiving ongoing psychotherapeutic support with one of the therapists.